lithnet/access-manager-docs/installation/upgrading-from-v1.md

 In order to process JIT for roles events, you'll need to update them to the [new v2 script format](../help-and-support/advanced-help-topics/audit-scripts.md).

 Note that support for v1 audit scripts will be removed in a future version of Access Manager.

+### Certificate authentication
+In line with the certificate-based authentication changes announced by Microsoft in [KB5014754](https://support.microsoft.com/en-us/topic/kb5014754-certificate-based-authentication-changes-on-windows-domain-controllers-ad2c23b0-15d8-4340-a468-4d4f3b188f16), Access Manager v2, by default, now only accepts certificates containing the user's SID in an extension with OID `1.3.6.1.4.1.311.25.2`.

+If your certificates were issued before this patch was installed, they will not contain this new extension, and AMS will fail to authenticate the user.
+In order to resolve this issue, you can enable the old behavior from the [Authentication](../configuration/setting-up-authentication/setting-up-smart-card-authentication.md) page, by selecting `Enable weak identity bindings` and select `enable UPN mapping`.